adenial/TemplateCore2/README.md

 ## Work with the project
-* Visual Studio 2015 or equivalent with update Web Tools (Asp.NET Core 1.0.1).
+* Visual Studio 2017 15.6.5 or greater.

 ## The project
 * Based on Official Documentation [See](https://docs.asp.net/en/latest/intro.html).
 * Decoupled Unit-testable.
-* Upgraded from AspNET Core 1.0.0 to AspNET Core 1.0.1.
+* Upgraded from AspNET Core 1.0.1 to AspNET Core 2.0.
 * Layered project, Model, Repository and Services.
 * UnitOfWork (repository).
 * Generic Repository.